Tom: I still can't believe you won all that money in the lawsuit. You barely got hurt at all.

 - Those dashcams also gave us perhaps the best documented case of an asteroid entering the atmosphere and disintegrating when the Chelyabinsk meteor struck and was caught on countless dashcams.
 So the astronomic community in essence owes a debt of gratitude to this trope and Russian corrupt cops.

-- This footage shows a Korean man enthusiastically trying to do a flopsy but not realizing that his target has a dashcam.
+- This footage shows a Korean man enthusiastically trying to stage one but not realizing that his target has a dashcam.

 - A similar scam (also supposedly perpetuated by Russians—the Russian Mob in this case) has a driver get in front of a patsy and then brake so that their car is intentionally rear-ended, forcing the victim to pay out in insurance claims.